-Most small businesses use this, the simplest route.
+Most small businesses use this, and it is the simplest route.
 You don’t have to do anything special to become a sole proprietorship, as long as you are the sole owner of your firm.

 LLC (limited liability company)

-If your business faces risks — the possibility of injuries to others, for example, or libel, in the case of publications — you could lose your home, savings or other personal assets if your company should lose a lawsuit.
-Structuring your business as an LLC protects your personal finances; hence the name.
-Forming an LLC involves more paperwork than a sole proprietorship, which requires almost none, but less than forming a corporation.
+Your business might face risks — the possibility of injuries to others, for example, or libel in the case of publications — that could put your home, savings or other personal assets at risk if your company lost a lawsuit.
+Structuring your business as an LLC protects your personal finances.
+Forming an LLC involves more paperwork than a sole proprietorship — which requires almost none — but less than forming a corporation.

 There are two types of corporations, C corporations and S corporations.
 Both limit your personal liability and each offers advantages in specific cases.
 Forming a C corporation involves complying with more legal requirements and requires more bookkeeping than an S corporation, which in turn requires more paperwork than an LLC.

 For most beginning businesses, incorporating is overkill.
 Money Talks News is an S corporation, but that’s because it was formed 25 years ago, when LLCs were less popular.
-“Because it’s the least hassle and expense to form and requires less reporting, an LLC works best for most businesses,” Stacy says.
+Today, many experts view an LLC as involving the least hassle and having the lowest expenses to form.
+It also requires less reporting.

 So why do businesses incorporate?
-Let’s count the ways.
-Incorporating allows you to:
+Incorporating allows you to do the following:

-1. Put a firewall between business and personal life
+1. Put a firewall between your business and personal life

 Incorporating transforms a business into an independent entity that’s separate from its ownership.
-The owner may die or move on and management may change, but the incorporated business continues to exist until it is sold or dissolved.
+The owner might die or move on and management might change, but the incorporated business continues to exist until it is sold or dissolved.

 2. Protect personal assets